Understanding Calculus

 Section 4.4 - The Derivative

 Calculus involves analyzing instantaneous changes with reference to the entire system.
-We saw how using a small interval of Dx=2 caused great differences in the rate of change of the function over the same interval.
-The function did not change nearly as much from x=0 to x=2 as it did from x=4 to x=6.
+We saw how using a small interval of = 2 caused great differences in the rate of change of the function over the same interval.
+The function did not change nearly as much from x = 0 to x = 2 as it did from x = 4 to x = 6.
 The rate at which the function is changing must be dependent on the value of the function.
 In other words the rate of change must be defined at each interval and this value must be unique to that interval.

-We can approximate the graph from x=6 to x=8 more closely by using a smaller interval of Dx=0.5.
+We can approximate the graph from x = 6 to x = 8 more closely by using a smaller interval of = 0.5.
 This will give an even more accurate description of the graph of the function over that interval.
 Keep in mind that the rate of change of the function varies with x, and the only way to accurately analyze this change is by breaking the graph up into smaller and smaller sub-intervals and study what is happening over these infinitely small intervals:

-Remember the Dx on the left side is the same as the Dx in the f(x + Dx) expression.
+Remember the on the left side is the same as the in the f(x + ) expression.

-As we let these two points (x) and (x+ Dx) come closer and closer together, the slope of the line through these two points corresponds to the actual graph itself.
-For example with Dx=2, the line through x = 6 an d x= 8 only roughly represented the actual graph.
-However by breaking up the interval from x=6 to x=8 into four sub-intervals of Dx= 1/2, we got a better approximation to the actual graph itself.
+As we let these two points (x) and (x+ ) come closer and closer together, the slope of the line through these two points corresponds to the actual graph itself.
+For example with = 2, the line through x = 6 and x = 8 only roughly represented the actual graph.
+However, by breaking up the interval from x = 6 to x = 8 into four sub-intervals of = 1/2, we got a better approximation to the actual graph itself.

-The instantaneous rate of change can now be defined as the rate of change of the line through a point x and (x+ Dx) where Dx is near to zero.
-This is called taking the limit as Dx goes to zero.
+The instantaneous rate of change can now be defined as the rate of change of the line through a point x and (x+ ) where is near to zero.
+This is called taking the limit as goes to zero.
 In the graph this looks like.

-By letting the difference or Dx between the two points go to zero we are able to accurately describe the behavior of the function at any point on the graph.
-With Dx large we can only approximate the functions behavior over the interval.
-This infinitely small Dx allows us to define the rate of change of f(x) through any one point on the graph, where point is by definition an infinitely small interval between x and x+ Dx over which the rate of change is assumed to be constant or does not change.
+By letting the difference or between the two points go to zero we are able to accurately describe the behavior of the function at any large we can only approximate the functions behavior over the interval.
+This infinitely small allows us to define the rate of change of f(x) through any one point on the graph, where point is by definition an infinitely small interval between x and x + over which the rate of change is assumed to be constant or does not change.

-Thus the instantaneous rate of change can also be thought of as the tangent to the graph at any point, where point is actually two simultaneous points on the graph, separated by an infinitely small distance.
+Thus, the instantaneous rate of change can also be thought of as the slope of the tangent to the graph at any point.
+The point is actually two simultaneous points on the graph, separated by an infinitely small distance.

-For example the tangent to the graph at x=6 is given by:
+For example, the slope of the tangent to the graph at x = 6 is given by:

-We can now go on to define the rate of change of the at any point x of the function f(x) = x^2 as:
+We can now go on to define the rate of change at any point x of the function as:

 This function is called the derivative and gives us the rate of change or tangent to graph of